 - (i) The Company is using 'PatroSoft" app for patrolling of Towers and lines.
 This ensures that actual patrolling is carried out of all lines periodically and any defects in the Towers and Lines are detected and informed at the Control Centre timely.
-This has benefitted our System Improvement. - (ii) The Company has initiated usage of 'Drone Technology' for patrolling of its lines.
+This has benefitted our System Improvement. - (ii) The Company has initiated usage of 'Drone Technology' for patrolling of its lines under a pilot project.